Sarah Clarke KC wins Responsible Leader Awards at the Women & Diversity in Law Awards 2023.

 Click here for more information

-Sarah represents families, doctors and hospital Trusts at inquests throughout the country.
+Sarah represents families, doctors and hospital Trusts at inquests throughout the country and is also instructed as Counsel to the Inquest.
 She is particularly experienced in inquests which engage Article 2 ECHR and those involving juries, where her background in jury trials and cross-examination makes her particularly effective.

 - Re S inquest (2015): Representing a Junior Doctor who was being “scapegoated” by the Hospital Trust in respect of the death of a patient.
 As a result of cross-examination of the Trust’s witnesses, I successfully established that she was not at fault.